 With such thoughts I

-True, my morning didn't fit into the typical 'Instagrammable' depiction of expat life: breathtaking scenery, lattes at the sidewalk cafe in a historic cobblestoned square, and exotic traditions.
-However, it is the type of 'cultural collision' that most expats recognize and often look back on with great fondness.
+True, my morning didn't fit into the typical 'Instagrammable' depiction of expat life: breathtaking scenery, lattes at the sidewalk cafe in a historic cobblestoned square, and sun glinting off the golden steeple of some venerable cathedral.
+However, it is the type of 'cultural collision' that most expats recognize and often look back on with fondness.
 These awkward, embarrassing moments are a rite of passage, a shared suffering, and maybe -a mark of belonging to our tribe.

 (still.... definitely relieved there was no topless waiting room.)

 *Cultural note: you always greet people when you walk into a doctor's waiting room in Germany.